Racing on the county roads and streets of Elkhart Lake.

 The history, preservation and memorable stories on how the Elkhart Lake road races began is the mission of this great group of members.
 Certainly this effort has provided great information to any fan of this charming little Wisconsin town.
 And what great contributions the village and the Historic Race Circuits of Elkhart Lake has made to the eventual building of the world class facility located on its south border.

-If you have not been to Road America, put it on your must do list.
+Road America, put it on your must do list.

 From the January 1974 Issue of SportsCar magazine: